sfajfer/Master-of-Gu/chapters/11-Combat.md

 | Huge | -40 |

 ### Grapple
 Select an enemy of equal or lesser size in an adjacent square.
 Roll an opposed **Athletics** test against them.
 If you win, The creature is *restrained* and now occupies the same square as you while *restrained* in this way.
-While you are grappling a creature, you may not make kicking attacks and the number of punching attacks you can make using the **Melee Attack** action is reduced by 1.
+While you are grappling a creature, you may not make kicking attacks and the number of free hands you can make punching attacks with using the **Melee Attack** action is reduced by 1.
 You may expend your movement to make an **Athletics** test, with a +10 penalty for every 50 kilograms the grappled target weighs.
 On a success, you can move up to half your movement (rounded down).

 As a combat action, a grappled creature can attempt to break free, making an opposed **Athletics** test against the grappler.
 On a success, they break free.